Consciousness & Metacognition Lab

 and we also have some pretty remarkable alumni:

-Megan Peters was a postdoc in the lab and is now faculty at UC Riverside Bioengineering.
+Megan Peters was a postdoc in the lab and is now a faculty member at UC Irvine

 Dobromir Rahnev was a graduate student in the lab when we were at Columbia. he went on to do a postdoc at Mark D'Esposito's lab at UC Berkeley, and is now a faculty member at GeorgiaTech

-Guillermo Solovey was a postdoc in the lab and is now a faculty member back in his native Buenos Airies
+Guillermo Solovey was a postdoc in the lab and is now a tenured faculty member back in his native Buenos Aires

-Brian Maniscalco was a student in the the lab when we were at Columbia. he is now finishing his postdoc with Biyu He at NYU and is rejoining the family (to work with Megan at UC Riverside)
+Brian Maniscalco was a student in the the lab when we were at Columbia. he is now a research scientist at Megan Peter's lab at UC Riverside

 at this moment we do not have an opening for interns.